EPVelasco/acados_casadi_ml_Jetson/README.md

 # acados_casadi_ml_Jetson
 This repository has Acados, Casadi and neural mpc in a dockerfile for NVIDIA Jetson.
 In addition, the basic version of ros noetic is installed.
 It has been tested on a Jetson Nano and Jetson Orin NX.
+If you are looking for a docker from the same repository for AMD architecture you can use this [package](https://github.com/EPVelasco/acados_casadi_ml).

 ## Clone repository and build docker
 ```